-Some services permit Table Uploads (at time of writing only the GAVO service implements this capability, but hopefully more will do so in future).
+Some TAP services permit Table Uploads.
 What this means is that you can upload tables from TOPCAT into the remote database and perform queries on your table directly.
 In this way you can perform joins between your own tables (anything loaded into TOPCAT) and any of the tables in the remote database.
-This is extremely powerful feature.
-To take advantage of it, you just need to use a special form for the table name to reference a TOPCAT-based table: you write "TAP\UPLOAD.t<n>", where <n> is the ID number of the table in TOPCAT, that is the number before the colon in the Control Window Table List.
-So, if a table identified as "1: messier.xml" in the table list, you can reference it in ADQL as "TAP\UPLOAD.t1".
-Note the table uploaded in this way is the Apparent Table corresponding to the given ID number.
+This is an extremely powerful feature.
+To take advantage of it, you just need to use a special form for the table name to reference a TOPCAT-based table: you write "TAP_UPLOAD.t<n>", where <n> is the ID number of the table in TOPCAT, that is the number before the colon in the Control Window Table List.
+So, if a table identified as "1: messier.xml" in the table list, you can reference it in ADQL as "TAP_UPLOAD.t1" - see the Upload sub-menu of the Apparent Table corresponding to the given ID number, i.e. current subset and column selections apply.
+It's a good idea to ensure that any table you are uploading has columns with sensible names, otherwise the service may rename the columns or otherwise have trouble handling it.